risuorg/risu/doc/development/CONTRIBUTING.md

 ## How to contribute code

 We encourage you to contribute new plugins.
-We use [gerrithub][] for reviewing proposed changes.
-The submission process looking something like this:
+Use Pull Requests to provide your contributions to the repo.

 [gerrithub]: https://gerrithub.io/

 1. Clone the citellus repository:
     `git clone https://github.com/citellusorg/citellus`
-2. Configure the `git-review` tool:
-    `git-review -s`
-3. Install pre-commit (from pipsi for example) and prepare the hook:
+2. Install pre-commit (from pipsi for example) and prepare the hook:
     `pre-commit install`
-4. Check out a branch in which to make your changes:
+3. Check out a branch in which to make your changes:
     `git checkout -b "your-new-branch"`
-5. Edit your files and validate with tox:
+4. Edit your files and validate with tox:
     `tox # this will check the changes for some errors`
     NOTE: tox will run python 2.7, pep8 and python 3.5 tests, if your environment lacks for example python 3.5, do execute tox -l to see the available tests and skip that one, for example: